eradman/entr/README.md

     $ ls *.js | entr -r node index.js

-Convert any altered Markdown in the current directory to HTML using a FIFO
+Convert Markdown files to HTML using a FIFO.
+Only files that change will be processed.

     $ ls *.md | entr +notify &
     $ while read F